taherfattahi/mailtrap-agent/README.md

-# A Simple MailTrap Agent with LangChain
+# MailTrap Agent with LangChain

 ## Summary
 This script serves as a straightforward MailTrap agent designed to interact with the Mailtrap library through prompts.